Abstracts Open: September 9, 2019

-2. Choose the type of presentation you will be submitting to (symposia, contributed oral or poster).
-Please note if you are not successful for a symposia or contributed oral, submissions will be considered for posters.
+2. Choose the type of presentation you will be submitting to (symposia, workshop, contributed oral or poster).
+Please note if you are not successful for a symposia, workshop or contributed oral, submissions will be considered for posters.

-3. If you are submitting to a specific symposium (please see list below), you MUST choose the symposia you would like to be considered for.
-If your submission is not accepted as part of the symposia, it will be considered for the contributed papers.
+3. If you are submitting to a specific symposium or workshop (please see lists below), you MUST choose the symposia or workshop you would like to be considered for.
+If your submission is not accepted as part of the symposia or workshop, it will be considered for the contributed papers.

 4. Include all authors (primary and secondary) exactly as you wish them to appear on published material and in the correct order.
 Please enter names with a capital first letter of the first and last name.
 Do not enter names all capitalized.

 5. Include a keyword from the list of keywords that best represents your submission.